 Parenting time:

-the time that a child spends with one of the divorcing spouses and/or someone who has a court order for parenting time.
-When the child is with someone with parenting time, that individual can make the day to day decisions to care for the child, including meals, bedtime, etc.
+The time that a child spends with their guardian and/or someone who has a court order for parenting time.
+When the child is with someone with parenting time, that individual can make the day-to-day decisions to care for the child, including meals, bedtime, etc.

 Uncontested or undefended divorce:

 A divorce that is agreed to by both parties.
-Spouses agree on all relevant family law issues, like support payments, parenting times, etc. This type of divorce does not need to go to court and can be completed by the spouses, either filing together or one spouse filing the court forms.
-See Legal Aid BC’s guide for more information: https://family.legalaid.bc.ca/separation-divorce/getting-a-divorce/do-y…
+Spouses agree on all relevant family law issues, like support payments, parenting times, etc. This type of divorce does not require a hearing before a judge and can be completed by the spouses, either filing together or one spouse filing the court forms.
+See Legal Aid BC’s guide Do your own uncontested divorce for more information.

 Some words mean different things under BC legislation (the Family Law Act) and Federal legislation (the Divorce Act), especially when it comes to the care of children.
 See Legal Aid BC’s definitions page for terms to be aware of when it comes to children: https://family.legalaid.bc.ca/children/parenting-guardianship/parenting/parenting-apart